The Commissioner criticised the Home Office and accused officials of 'dragging their feet' when it came to reforming current regulations.

 Background checks to get rid of unfit officers

-In the court hearing, Mrs Justice Liang deemed the dismissal process used in Sgt Di Maria’s case as unlawful, because people who failed the vetting process were denied the opportunity to defend themselves.
+In the court hearing, Mrs Justice Liang deemed the dismissal process in Sgt Di Maria’s case unlawful.
+She said the Met denied people who failed the vetting process the opportunity to defend themselves.

 Sir Mark said that her ruling had left policing in a “hopeless position.”